MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 ### Selecting Neural Network Architecture

 To observe how neural network architecture influences performance on our dataset, we experimented with several multi-layer perceptron (MLP) setups by varying both the number of layers (2 vs. 3) and the number of neurons per layer (16 to 256).
-We chose the more difficult dataset of dist+goal_dir_3walls_10k to see if we could extract any further performance.
+We chose the more difficult dataset of `dist+goal_dir_3walls_10k` to see if we could extract any further performance.
 We observe that 2-layer MLPs perform better than deeper 3-layer ones, with the highest performance (0.846 accuracy) achieved by the [64, 32] setup.
-Wider architectures like [128, 64] and [256, 128] performed worse, possibly due to overfitting or less generalization capacity for the dataset size.
+Wider architectures like [128, 64] and [256, 128] performed worse, possibly due to over-fitting or less generalization capacity for the dataset size.

 | Architecture | Layer Sizes      | Accuracy  |
 | ------------ | ---------------- | --------- |